HugoBlox/theme-academic-cv/content/author/admin/_index.md

 WELCOME!

 So either you stumbled upon this page or you were directed here.
-In case, welcome to the home of Robert Underwood.
+In any case, welcome to the home of Robert Underwood.
 Obviously, I’m Robert Underwood.
 Let me tell you a bit about myself.

 I was born and raised in Pittsburgh, PA.
 As class valedictorian at Oliver High School in 2005, I was expected to do great things.
 Then I graduated with a Bachelor of Science in Mathematical Sciences from Carnegie Mellon University in 2009 into the worst recession seen since the Great Depression.